LiciaHe/painting_with_plotters/Course_Material/00_Course_Overview.md

 <h2 class="author"><a href="http://eyesofpanda.com" target="_blank">Licia He</a></h2>

 ## About this Course

-**Painting With Plotters** is a virtual course that introduces Licia He's a method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.
-Through this course, I (Licia) will share how I make my plotter paintings and why I make them this way.
-Painting with plotters (or other types of robots) requires design efforts from different aspects: 1) the preparation of machines, 2) the selection of material, 3) the making of the design, and 4) the machine operation.
-This course aims to provide an in-depth presentation of Licia's research and practice in these aspects.
+**Painting With Plotters** is a virtual course that introduces Licia He's method for making generatively-designed, plotter-rendered paintings using a variety of water-based paint.

+Painting with plotters (or other types of robots) requires design efforts from different aspects:
+1. the preparation of machines
+2. the selection of material
+3. the making of the design
+4. the machine operation.

-The course contains 14 modules.
-Each module might include video tutorials, text, and code snippets.
+The course aims to provide an in-depth presentation of Licia's research and practice in these aspects.
+It contains 14 modules.
+Each module includes video tutorials, notes, and code snippets.
 Although all course materials are developed for [Axidraw](https://axidraw.com/) and using [Python](https://www.python.org/), most of the content could apply to other machines and design environments.

 <img name="00/00_banner.jpg" class="full-width-img">

 ## Course Plan

 MODULE START